Find information about record-keeping obligations.

 What records have to be kept and what needs to be in them?

 Certain information needs to be kept for each employee.
 If an employee is paid an annual wage under an award, employers are required to keep extra records for these employees.
-See Salary payments for more information.
+See Annualised salaries for more information.

 Here is a list of the records that an employer has to keep and what information has to be in the record.